Vikas-CFD/flow-over-square-cylinder-openfoam/README.md

 ## Overview
 This project investigates incompressible flow over a square cylinder using OpenFOAM.

-The simulations were performed for:
+Simulations were performed for:
 - Re = 100
 - Re = 200
 - Re = 300

-The objective was to study wake formation, flow separation, and drag/lift behavior for different Reynolds numbers.
+The objective was to study wake formation and flow separation behavior for different Reynolds numbers.

 ---

 ## Objectives
 - Simulate flow over a square cylinder
-- Analyze wake development
+- Analyze wake formation
-- Study flow separation behavior
-- Compute drag and lift coefficients
+- Study drag and lift characteristics
 - Perform mesh independence study

 ---